 This covers work experience, internships, and actual jobs you’ve undertaken.
 Listing what you’ve done in each of these roles and understanding their relevance is useful to highlight.
 For example, going for a marketing role?
 Highlight where you might’ve aided a customer, helped shift products, or promote and distributed things.
 This needn’t be huge.
 Retail experience will give you similar skills that you can highlight, and demonstrates your understanding of how you can help transfer skills from one role to another.
 Again, start from the most recent thing you did.

 If it’s been over four years since you had an experience, it’s probably worth removing it from your CV altogether.

-v.)
-Skills and achievements.
-This is to cover anything not part of your work experience.
-Any extra-curricular activities.
+This covers anything not part of your work experience, like extra-curricular activities.
 What societies have you joined, for example?
 If so, were you committee?
 Any other kinds of things?
 Part of any student-bodies?

-Don’t bullshit in this because your interviewer can see pretty easily if you’ve lied.
+Don’t bullshit in this because it’ll be pretty easy to spot the lie, especially in an interview situation—you wouldn’t want to make a nerve-racking experience more nerve-racking.
 My general rule for people who are worried about what to put in sections v.) & vi.) is that everyone has something of interest that they do/have done.
 Think carefully and list them down, then decide on which ones are likely to be useful on a CV.